-- Investigators who have K awards or have applied for K awards are eligible for nomination, provided the award (if has been funded) does not overlap with the proposed project.
+- Investigators who have K awards or have applied for K awards will be considered provided the award (if it has been funded) does not overlap with the proposed project.
 Investigators who have not applied for K awards and hope to use a KTGF fellowship as a steppingstone to a K award or other funding are encouraged to apply.
 Investigators who have already received R01 awards from NIMH are not eligible to apply.

 - The abstract must be one-page maximum, written in 12-point font, in Times New Roman or larger script, with one-inch page margins.
 It may be single-spaced.